 The Fractal Design Meshify 2 comes with three Dynamic X2 GP-14 out of the box.
 Yes, these are preinstalled and the chassis has room for a total of up to nine fans.
 Considering that these are stock fans, they are quite solid and get the job done well.
 Fractal claims that these fans have a life expectancy of 100,000 hours.
 These fans use Long Life Sleeve or LLS bearings for reliability.
 Two of these are at the front, and the third one is mounted at the rear of the case.

-Now, dust filters aren’t exactly the most exciting part about any case.
+We also observed the inclusion of intake filters during our Fractal Meshify 2 review.
+Now, dust filters aren’t exactly the most exciting part of any case.
 However, they’re vital for extending the lifetime of your system components.
 It has dust filters at the bottom, front, and top.
 All of these are nylon filters that can be removed if you want for more airflow.
 You can easily remove the top filter as well.
 Some people like to do this since they use the top of the case for exhaust.
 There isn’t much point in collecting dust from the exhaust.

 However, that’s not the best part about these filters.
 It’s the fact that they are so easier to get to this time around.
 The front of the case has a door that opens up to about 75 degrees.
 This means you can easily get to the fans and clean them.
 If you want to remove the dust filter, the front door pops out from the hinges.
 This feels intuitive and reliable.
 If you want to remove the whole front bezel, you can yank it out like you normally do.
 Both the bottom and top filters are easy to remove as well.